 CBDA | Cannabidiolic Acid

 CBDA is what’s known as a cannabinoid acid (the “A” stands for “acid”), which means that it’s the original, raw form of CBD that the hemp plant produces.
-CBDA can be manually converted into CBD via a heat activation process known as decarboxylation, but few realize that CBDA can actually be just as helpful as CBD, according to these studies:
+While CBDA can be manually converted into CBD via a heat activation process known as decarboxylation, CBDA is known to have benefits of its own according to these studies:

 - A 2018 animal study found that a 1:1 CBD:CBDA mixture was extremely effective at alleviating arthritic inflammation and pain in dogs, with no notable side effects.